 When I am off duty, I am all about comfort while looking the part of an accomplished homesteader.
 I like my pink and purple flannel button-down shirts.
 I love to slip on my equestrian style boots that are much too difficult to clean for daily use.

 Heck, I even comb my hair for big events like outdoor marshmallow roasts!

 Seriously, when you are off-duty wear whatever the heck you want.
 Homesteading is a lifestyle choice, not a fashion show.

 Be real.
 Be you.
-But when homesteading, dress for comfort, safety, and when possible personal style.
+Even so, when homesteading, dress for comfort, safety, and when possible personal style.